 Once a project has been selected, the director(s) and producer(s) are called to participate in the preparatory online workshop in late January.
 The workshop is mandatory and includes pitching training, feedback on the clip excerpts for both the online use and the live presentation as well as print presentation feedback (synopsis, director’s notes etc).

-Project holders also agree at least one representative will attend the entire duration of the AGORA Docs in Progress (Arrival: March 8 / Rehearsal: March 9 / Presentation: March 11 / Awards: March 12 / Departure: March 13 / Online Meetings: March 14).
+Project holders also agree that at least one representative will attend the entire duration of the AGORA Docs in Progress (Arrival: March 7 / Rehearsal: March 8 / Presentation: March 10 / Awards: March 11 / Departure: March 12 / Online Meetings: March 13).

-The AGORA Docs in Progress offers accommodation for 5 nights (in case both director and producer attend, we can cover one double room) and can reimburse part of the travel expenses per project team (receipts are required).
+The AGORA Docs in Progress offers accommodation for 5 nights (in case both director and producer attend, we can cover one double room to share) and can reimburse part of the travel expenses per project team (receipts are required).

 Finished documentary projects presented at the AGORA Docs in Progress must display its logo in their credits.
 Preferably, the following sentence should be mentioned in the credit list: "[film title] has been presented at the AGORA Docs in Progress of the [festival edition] Thessaloniki International Documentary Festival [year]".
 The logo will be sent to the filmmakers upon selection of the project.